aceslowman/palimpsest/README.md

 ```

 -----------------------------------------
-### interleave
+### weave
-##### *interleave (txt2, amount = 1.0, words = false)*
+##### *weave (txt2, amount = 1.0, words = false)*

-interleave will output a string that alternates the characters(or words) between two texts.
+weave will output a string that alternates the characters(or words) between two texts.
 If a second argument is provided, it will alternate between the texts at the given percentage.

 ```
 "you can perform text weaving"
-    .interleave("to get interesting combinations of material", 1.0, true) .out()
+    .weave("to get interesting combinations of material", 1.0, true) .out()
 ```